 John Elder Robinson writes a lot about this in his many books on aspie-ness, and it's pretty helpful if you feel you need to get a handle on this type of situation.
 Bottom line is that fear might be too big a reaction, but knowing what is missing can be helpful.

 Screwing up social situations?
 That can be very frustrating.
-But adding more automation to an already over-compensated situtaion?
-No problem.
-What's the metric on ...?
-Oh wait...
+But adding more automation routine to an already over-compensated situtaion?
+No problem, not in my world.
+"Hey!
+What's the standard metric on ...?"
+Oh wait... there I go again.

 So that's how the Aspie Automator site came to be.